dewitt4/Cloud-Custodain/_sources/usecases/usecases/ebsgarbagecollect.txt

          - type: mark-for-op
            op: deletion
            days: 30

      - name: ebs-unmark-attached-deletion
        resource: ebs
        comments: |
-         Unmark any attached ebs volumes that were scheduled for deletion if they are now attached
+         Unmark any attached EBS volumes that were scheduled for deletion if they are currently attached
        filters:
          - type: value
            key: "Attachments[0].Device"